Accounting principles applied in the IFRS consolidated financial statements, 31 December 2014

 Assets leased under finance leases are depreciated over the useful economic life of the asset class or a shorter period as the life of the lease elapses.
 Possible impairment losses are recognised as reductions of the asset in question.
 Annual lease payments are divided into finance costs and debt amortisation instalments over the life of the lease so that the same interest rate is applied to the outstanding debt in every accounting period.

 Leasing agreements in which the risks and rewards of ownership are retained by the lessor are treated as operating leases.
-Payments under operating leases are treated as lease expenses, and they are recognised on the income statement in equal instalments over the life of the lease.
+Payments under operating leases are treated as lease expenses, and they are expensed over the lease term.
 If the lease agreement is not expected to yield future benefits, the minimum lease payments under the contract are immediately recognised as costs.

 Inventories are measured at the lower of acquisition cost and net realisable value.
 The cost of inventories comprises all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
 The costs of selling are not included in the valuation of inventories at cost.
 Finance costs are included in the valuation of inventories at cost only when the particular project meets the requirements set for capitalisation of borrowing costs.
 The cost of materials and supplies is assigned by using the FIFO (first-in, first-out) principle.
 Net realisable value is the estimated selling price in ordinary business operations less the estimated expenditure on product completion and sales.
 The carrying amounts of separate items in inventories are not decreased when the completed products in which the items belong to are expected to be sold at a price equalling or exceeding the combined acquisition costs of the separate items.